-The University provides a transitional admission program for students who do not meet our regular admission requirements, but demonstrate academic potential.
-Students admitted provisionally are required to meet stipulations as outlined in the letter of acceptance.
-Students who do not meet stipulated requirements during the first semester will not be allowed to continue their enrollment after their initial semester.
+The University provides a transitional admission program for students who do not meet regular admission requirements, but demonstrate academic potential.
+Students admitted provisionally are required to earn a minimum 2.0 GPA the first enrollment term.
+Students meeting that requirement are then considered fully admitted.

+Students who do not meet the stipulated requirement will not be allowed to continue enrollment after their initial semester.
+They may reapply for admission once they have earned a minimum 2.0 cumulative GPA at another college or university.